 How Many Eggs Do Salmon Lay?

-An adult female salmon can lay between 1.000 and 7.500 eggs.
-Really big females are capable of producing up to 17.000 eggs.
+The average adult female salmon can lay between 1,000 and 7,500 eggs.
+Really big females are capable of producing up to 17,000 eggs.

 Unfortunately, very few of these eggs will survive to full maturity.
-Studies suggest that, on average, only up to 3 eggs per female parent salmon hatch.
+Studies suggest that, in some rivers, only 2 to 3 eggs per female parent salmon hatch.

 Many influences can cause such a high mortality rate: